Lokaltog/candybar/README.rst

 * Disable faux transparency with fullscreen windows or in monocle mode.
 Only enable transparency if no windows are displayed, or if all windows are floating (should look much better).
+* Shorten certain segments to an icon, expand horizontally on hover.
+This should save a lot of space.